railsbridge-boston/docs-hardfork/sites/en/installfest/osx.md

 Don't have these files yet?
 Go back to the <a href="/downloads">Downloads page</a>.
 </div>

+1. **Ignore the .box file**

+  We'll use it later.

- 1. **Install for VirtualBox**
+2. **Install for VirtualBox**

-    Double-click the .dmg ("disk image") file to open it, then double-click the installer file.
+  You'll see a file named something like `VirtualBox-4.3.26-98988-OSX.dmg`, though the version might be different.
+Double-click that file to open it, then double-click the installer file that pops up.
 After the installer completes, eject the disk image.

- 2. **Install Vagrant**
+3. **Install Vagrant**

-    Double-click the .dmg ("disk image") file to open it, then double-click the installer file.
+  You'll see a file named something like `vagrant-1.7.2.dmg`, though the version might be different.
+Double-click that file to open it, then double-click the installer file that pops up.
 After the installer completes, eject the disk image.

- 3. **Install Sublime Text**
+4. **Install Sublime Text**

   Double-click the .dmg ("disk image") file to open it, then drag the Sublime Text app to your Applications folder.
 Then eject the disk image.

 [« Back to Installfest](/installfest)